What We Do

 Before making any recommendation, we gather information to see the big picture of your unique situation.
 By addressing your greatest concerns first, we begin a process together.

 We develop strategies for optimizing your invested assets while minimizing possible loss along the way.

 Through an ongoing relationship with you, we update and adjust your personal planning analysis regularly to keep you on track and moving toward your financial goals.

 Frequently Asked Questions

 How can I lower the amount I pay in taxes in my retirement?

 There are some very practical ways to reduce the amount of taxes paid in retirement (legally of course!).
 Rather than give a long answer here, we will address the three main areas typically discussed to address this question below.
-The three areas involve Social Security, converting retirement accounts to Roth IRA, and writing off business expenses in retirement pursuing a something you are passionate about.
+The three areas involve Social Security, converting retirement accounts to Roth IRA, and writing off business expenses in retirement pursuing something you are passionate about.
 We know how to help.